 When the Premier League's fixtures are announced, usually in July, broadcasters begin their arduous task of scheduling matches for the first two months.
 As you can imagine, slight alterations between matches can occur such as the time of kick-off, however, there are times when the date may also change, such as changing from a Saturday to a Monday.

 European and Domestic Competitions

 If Arsenal have a match against Liverpool scheduled, but their progress in the Europa League sees them play Lyon the following day (though it's usually on a Thursday), the chances are that their Premier League match against Liverpool will be rescheduled, partly due to the logistics, but also to give Arsenal the sufficient rest period.
 Unfortunately, this can sometimes affect a number of matches and we then get a shuffling of matches (though for much later dates).
 In almost the same manner, both the League Cup and FA Cup can affect Premier League fixtures.

 "Acts of God"

 While the weather is usually a common culprit for match cancellations, there has been a number of one-off occasions that probably won't happen again but are definitely interesting facts to know.
-2011's London riots took centre stage around Tottenham and, due to the sheer lack of police resources, lead to a number of cancelled Spurs matches.
-Another example was Princess Dianna's death in 1997 shook the entire country and, needless to say, with an entire country in mourning, many Premier League matches were postponed.
+2011's London riots took centre stage around Tottenham and, due to the sheer lack of police resources, led to a number of cancelled Spurs matches.
+Another example was Princess Diana's death in 1997 which shook the entire country and, needless to say, with an entire country in mourning, many Premier League matches were postponed.